steroman/dynatrace-deck/slides.md

 ]" />

 <!-- notes:
-Defining process doesn’t mean adding bureaucracy — it means creating predictability.
+Defining processes doesn’t mean adding bureaucracy — it means creating predictability.

-Tiering tells us what content must be produced for each release level and who is accountable.
-Automation ensures that roadmap changes trigger content work early, so writers get what they need without chasing information.
+I'd start by defining clear ownership of each content piece and the dependencies needed to create them, so that writers can spend less time hunting for information.

+Tiering can be implemented to releases so that the content requirements are clear by tier.
+Automations (like automatic JIRA tasks or slack bots) can be implemented to trigger content creation for everyone or collect information.

-Governance keeps content fresh by treating every product change as a content delta.
-This reduces staleness dramatically.
+Governance keeps content fresh by treating every product change as a content delta, which reduces staleness dramatically.
+Additional staleness checks can also be implemented.

-And because every organization is different, we start with a small pilot, test the process in one product area, and refine before scaling.
+A clear analysis of all the workstreams is also necessary so that they can be optimized and noise reduced.
 -->

 ---
 theme: ./theme